 Make sure to mention who your contacts will be and how you will manage each aspect of an event that you will plan.

 You must create a budget before you start pitching it to your investors.
 How much money will you need to start your event planning business?
 That will depend on the cost of living in the area your business serves, whether you work from home or rent office space, what services you will provide as well as if you plan on hiring employees right away or after a while.
 The budget will allow you to understand how much money you will need for your business.
-It is also a crucial part of your business plan.
+It is also a crucial part of your event management business plan.